metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

     This Integration aims to provide easy access to safebreach from XSOAR.
-Following are the things that user can get access through XSOAR command integration:         1.
-User get, create, update and delete.
+    Following are the things that user can get access through XSOAR command integration:
+    1. User get, create, update and delete.
     2. Deployment create, update and delete.
     3. Tests get and delete.
     4. Nodes get, update, delete.
+    5. Get current tests/simulation status and/or queue them.

-This integration was integrated and tested with of Safebreach Content Management.
+This integration was integrated and tested with version 0.0.1 of Safebreach Content Management.

 ## Configure Safebreach Content Management on Cortex XSOAR